Anaminus/roblox-library/documents/style-guide.md

 end
 ```

-This is stupid and unreadable, but often can't helped.
+This is stupid and unreadable, but often can't be helped.
 Oh well.

 ## Comments
 Generally, comments should form complete sentences.